barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.title('Monthly hours by last evaluation score', fontsize='14');
 ```
 ![Scatterplot](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/MonthlyHours_ByEvaluationScore.png "Scatterplot")
+* The scatterplot above shows that there was a sizeable group of employees who worked ~240–315 hours per month.
+315 hours per month is over 75 hours per week for a whole year.
+It's likely this is related to their satisfaction levels being close to zero.
 4)Visualize satisfaction levels by time spent at the company.
 ```
 # Set figure and axes